Data-Based Control of Continuous-Time Linear Systems with Performance Specifications: Conclusion

 \section{Conclusion}

-In this paper, we presented the solution to four different data-based control problems for continuous-time systems, where specific closed-loop performances are required.
-The first problem is a trajectory-reference control problem, where desired closed-loop trajectories are given and a controller is designed to make the system follow those trajectories as closely as possible.
-Then, we solved the data-based LQR problem for continuous-time systems, as well as the inverse problem of optimal control, where a matrix $K$ is given and a cost function such that $K$ is (close to) optimal must be computed.
-The final problem corresponds to a robust pole placement procedure which, different from other results in the literature, addresses the \emph{exact} pole placement problem while considering robustness against the effect of noisy measurements.
+In this paper, we presented the solution to three different data-based control problems for continuous-time systems, where specific closed-loop performances are required.
+The first problem is a trajectory-reference control problem, where desired closed-loop trajectories are given and a controller is designed to make the system follow them as closely as possible.
+Then, we solved the data-based LQR problem for continuous-time systems.
+The final problem is a robust pole placement procedure which, different from other results in the literature, addresses the \emph{exact} pole placement problem while considering robustness against the effect of noisy measurements.
 The solution to these problems was facilitated by leveraging the data-based continuous-time system representation proposed in \cite{LopezMuCDC2022}.
 Following analogous steps, the reader can note that all of these problems can be formulated and solved for discrete-time systems as well.
 An important direction for future work is the development of control protocols for (classes of) nonlinear CT systems, similarly as it has been done in the DT case.

 \begin{ack} This work has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 948679). \end{ack}